Find My Guru logo

 Understanding JEE Advanced Marks System

 To understand what “minimum marks” really means, you first need to know how the JEE Advanced scoring system works.
 The exam consists of two compulsory papers, Paper 1 and Paper 2, each including Physics, Chemistry, and Mathematics.
 Both papers are required to calculate your total score, and missing even one paper means you cannot be ranked.
+Students aiming for admission into the Top 10 IIT Colleges in India must especially understand how ranks and scores are evaluated.

 Unlike some other exams where raw marks directly determine admission, JEE Advanced converts your marks into rank.
 Your rank, combined with your category and branch preference, ultimately determines the seat you may get during counselling.